paulkarpenko/us-code-ui/uscode/title-20-education/chapter-079-stem-training-grant-program.md

 (5) require that master teachers employed by the institution will supervise field experiences of students in the program;

-(6) require that the program complies with State certification or licensing requirements and the requirements under [section 7801(23) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801/23&num=0&edition=prelim) for highly qualified teachers;
+(6) require that the program complies with State certification or licensing requirements and the requirements under section 9101(23) 11 See References in Text note below. of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+7801(23)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801/23&num=0&edition=prelim)) for highly qualified teachers;

 (7) develop during the course of the grant a plan for long-term support and assessment of its graduates, which shall include—